-The lack of nonverbal cues is also a concern in the formation of a therapeutic alliance and establishment of rapport between the counselor and client [179].
-Some argue that the anonymity offered by online counseling offsets this concern, as anonymity can promote greater rapport building and selfdisclosure.
+The lack of nonverbal cues is also a concern in the formation of a therapeutic alliance and establishment of rapport between the counselor and client [179; 239].
+Some argue that the anonymity offered by online counseling offsets this concern, as anonymity can promote greater rapport building and self-disclosure.
+Others have indicated that moving from face-to-face counseling to online counseling can flatten the relationship [248].
+This is exacerbated by the fact that each party can only see the other's face, not the whole body [248].
 Furthermore, engaging clients in writing is beneficial in setting clear expectations and goals for both parties [148].
 Others believe it is impossible for an effective working alliance to be developed in an online environment [22; 43].
 In a 2013 study examining clinicians' ability to develop a therapeutic alliance in an online format, few participants stated they were not confident in relationship-building in online therapy [149].
 These same clinicians were self-assured in their ability to develop a therapeutic alliance in face-to-face therapy; not surprisingly, greater years of experience were related to increased confidence [149].
-In a 2017 meta-analysis, there was no difference in client-rated scores of the therapeutic alliance in Internet interventions and traditional face-to-face therapy [192].
+In a 2017 meta-analysis, there was no difference in clientrated scores of the therapeutic alliance in Internet interventions and traditional face-to-face therapy [192].
 At this point, the results are mixed at best.
 As noted, one of the potential advantages of the online environment is the time delay for both client and counselor responses [65].
 It can provide both parties the opportunity to think before they converse, and as a result, the responses may be richer and more thoughtful.
 However, the downside of this time delay is that some clients may misinterpret the delay as abandonment or inattention, which can trigger anxiety [65].
 It may also promote the use of defense mechanisms because clients have more time to think about their responses [115].
 Again, online counseling is not suited for everyone.
 Counselors must properly assess its applicability for each client [183].

 Another limitation of online counseling is the potential for technical problems [179].
 In a study of graduate counselor interns, participants were asked to engage in online supportive counseling [120].

 Some participants had difficulty getting online and were frustrated with the delays resulting from various technologic barriers.
 Some technologic delays stemmed from the participants' lack of proficiency in using the technology, while others were caused by technical problems.
 Regardless, the participants felt that the technology interrupted the relationship with the counselor.
 Online counseling assumes that clients have a certain level of technologic ability and financial means to access and easily utilize various programs [118].

 Finally, there are many ethical and legal issues associated with online counseling.
-Because the Internet is available across state and country boundaries, state and legal jurisdictions by which the counselor practices may not apply [22].
+Because the Internet is available across state and country boundaries, state and legal jurisdictions in which the counselor practices may not apply [22].
 At present, there are minimal regulatory and legal guidelines, which raise many questions that cannot be easily answered [179].
 The topic of ethical and legal issues will be discussed in detail later in this course.